rue196/mths/README.md

 to a indices with a transcendental entry length (2k + 1) which correspond to indices -K to K which have a 0

 in the transcendental entry length, to which |Ci| are the indices only keeping the real part length which are 10^6.

+For larger K Use Chip.py and the chip compression pipeline to AVOID OVERFLOW on normal O(n) hardware.

 Other specific llms used and insight to thinking and compiling my ideas.